Altaaaaaaa/mutsig-analysis-for-tf/README.md

   Calculate the signature's contribution (by sample).
   Analyze the correlation between gene-specific counts by signature and the GSVA score.
 * Output: <br>
-  Correlation result matrix (gene id, signature id, correlation coefficient, p-value) The results are as shown in the table below: <br>
+  Correlation result matrix (gene id, signature id, correlation coefficient, p-value) <br>
+  The results are as shown in the table below: <br>

    | No. | Gene | sig | r | p |